ankured182/ankured182.github.io/_posts/2018-04-20-3-Things-I-learnt-From-Seth-Godin.markdown

 as much if you dont get your hands dirty.
 Go , start writing that blog post that you have been thinking of, or anything that you have been procastinating for too long

+*SETH GODIN is a bestselling author, entrepreneur and agent of change.
+Godin is author of ten books that have been bestsellers around the world.
+Most importantly for me, He publishes a valuable blog post every day*